 Progestins (Contraceptive): Retinoic Acid Derivatives may diminish the therapeutic effect of Progestins (Contraceptive).
 Retinoic Acid Derivatives may decrease the serum concentration of Progestins (Contraceptive).
 Management: Two forms of effective contraception should be used in patients receiving retinoic acid derivatives.
-Particularly, microdosed progesterone-only preparations may be inadequately effective.
+Microdosed progesterone-only preparations (ie, minipills that do not contain estrogen) are considered an inadequate method of contraception.
 Consider therapy modification

 Tetracyclines: May enhance the adverse/toxic effect of Retinoic Acid Derivatives.
 The development of pseudotumor cerebri is of particular concern.
 Avoid combination

 Verteporfin: Photosensitizing Agents may enhance the photosensitizing effect of Verteporfin.
 Monitor therapy